 - Try leaving the television, radio, or white noise machine on to provide some background noise.
 This could muffle some of the startling bangs and booms from the celebrations outside.

-- Make sure that your cat’s license, identification tags, and microchip information are up-to-date in the event that he or she manages to escape.
+- Make sure that your cat’s license, identification tags, and microchip information are up-to-date in the event that they manage to escape.
 Also, have a current photo of your cat on hand, which could come in handy if you have to make a “lost cat” flyer.

 - If you know that even when your cat is secure inside, they’re extremely frightened by loud noises, consult your veterinarian about medications and supplements that can help relax your kitty.
 And if all else fails, stay home from the parties and keep and eye on your feline in person.
 Nothing is more comforting than mom or dad’s presence.